epam/Indigo/README.md

 ## Build instructions ##

-All the cmake projects are placed in build_scripts directories.
+All the CMake projects are placed in `build_scripts` directories.
 You can use them manually, or execute preconfigured scripts that does all the job.

 ## Bingo build instructions ##